 - age;

 - gender;

-- resident district; and
+- resident district;

-- offence(s).
+- offence(s); and

+- whether or not the individual is a public official.

-For example, "a 48 year old male from the district of George Town has been arrested on suspicion of bribery, fraud and money laundering".
+For example, "a 48 year old male, who is a public official, from the district of George Town has been arrested on suspicion of bribery, fraud and money laundering".